image description

 • To qualify: businesses must take card payments or have sales through ecommerce / food ordering platforms and be willing to share a read-only copy of their bank statement in order to determine the daily repayment rate.

-• Average loan amounts: between €10,000 to €250,000
+• Average amounts: between €10,000 to €250,000

 This means you are repaying smaller amounts in your quieter periods.